highrisedigital/better-core-video-embeds/readme.txt

 == Changelog ==

+= 1.1.4 (22/02/2023) =
+* Load the CSS and JS on all pages.
+Fixes problems when post content is output on templates such as archives.
+Found when using full site editing and the query block.

 = 1.1.3 (21/01/2023) =
 * Ensure the plugin works on videos embedded from the www or no www version of a domain e.g. www.youtube.com and youtube.com.
 * Output an alt attribute on the video thumbnail image.